-Read our full Jabra Elite Active 65t review.
+Read our full Jabra Elite 7 Active review.

 How to choose the best running headphones for you

 You might prefer an earbud design that hooks over your ear, or sits entirely within your ear.
 For running, we generally found there’s not much inherent difference between the two styles in terms of stability, though if you wear glasses the addition of an ear hook might mean its gets in the way of your specs.

-Even if you’re adverse to running in the rain, we’d strongly recommend a pair of running headphones with come certified water resistance to protect against sweat.
-An IP rating of IPX7 denotes full waterproofing, while IPX4 represents basic moisture resistance; consider what you’ll need and what the risks are your headphones getting seriously wet.
+Even if you’re averse to running in the rain, we’d strongly recommend a pair of running headphones with come certified water resistance to protect against sweat.
+An IP rating of IPX7 denotes full waterproofing, while IPX4 represents basic moisture resistance; consider what you’ll need and what the risks are of your headphones getting seriously wet.

 Active noise canceling: A lot of the best running headphones feature ANC, but this isn’t necessary for running.
 In fact you may want to turn if off for better situational awareness near traffic and pedestrians — it will depend on how much you want the absolute best sound quality when exercising.
 ANC lets you focus on your entertainment but may need to be paused occasionally for safety.